phaserjs/phaser/README.md

 * Emitter.makeParticles updated to use Array.isArray() check on the key/frame values, so non-string objects can be passed in (thanks @AnderbergE, fix #786)
 * Tilemap.createFromObjects will now force the creation of the property again even if it doesn't exist (regression fix from 2.0.4)
 * Phaser.Line.intersectsPoints fixed by properly checking the boundaries (thanks @woutercommandeur, fix #790)
+* Group.set and setAll were changed in 2.0.4 to not create the property unless it existed.
+This broke backwards compatibility, so has been fixed.